collocations.org

 barrage

-The film star faced a barrage of criticism for his behaviour.
+The star faced a barrage of criticism for his actions.

-attract, be open to, be singled out for, come in for, come under, draw, face, get, meet with, prompt, provoke, receive
+attract, be open to, be singled out for, come in for, come under, deserve, draw, face, get, invite, meet with, prompt, provoke, raise (esp.
+AmE), receive, spark

 She sought to deflect criticism by blaming her family.